About CPIA Courses

 Do I have to take all three courses?

 No. Participants can choose to take one course or all of them.
-However those interested in the Certified Professional Impact Analyst (CPIA) designation have to successfully complete all three courses, or receive exemption through written tests before becoming eligible to take the CPIA certification exam.
+Those interested in the Certified Professional Impact Analyst (CPIA) designation have to successfully complete all three courses, or receive exemption through written tests before becoming eligible to take the CPIA certification exam.

 Can I take the courses in any order?